Key Takeaways

 The single most important factor in case valuation is the severity of harm suffered.

 At the highest end are wrongful death cases—where police conduct killed someone.
-These cases routinely settle for seven figures when liability is clear.
-A police shooting that kills an unarmed person, particularly when video evidence contradicts the officer's account, can result in multi-million dollar settlements.
-Cities have paid $5 million, $10 million, even $20 million or more to settle high-profile wrongful death cases against police.
+These cases can settle for seven figures when liability is clear, damages are severe, and collectability is available.
+A police shooting that kills an unarmed person, particularly when video evidence contradicts the officer's account, can create substantial settlement pressure.
+But published high-dollar settlements are not a pricing chart; they usually involve unusual facts, intense publicity, serious injury or death, and significant litigation risk for the government defendant.

 Moderate injuries—broken bones, injuries requiring surgery, extended hospitalization—typically settle in the low to mid-six figures when liability is established.